 Congenital ptosis (ptosis in childhood) often requires surgery because the levator muscles have not developed and usually do not function properly.
 In these cases adult type levator muscle surgery is not effective at correcting this complex congenital problem.
 Dr. Chandler would help direct patients and families to university medical centers in Philadelphia that treat children and congenital ptosis.

 Ptosis will not correct itself.
 Most cases of ptosis are mild and will not qualify as a medical condition that is covered by health insurance.
 Only severe cases typically in elderly patients are considered a medical necessity needing correction.
-But commonly people strongly dislike when one eyelid is not symmetric with the other due to drooping, and so Dr. Chandler frequently performs cosmetic Ptosis repair to achieve symmetry between the eyelids.
-Few surgeons specialize in Ptosis repair and experts like Dr. Chandler spend years of training to learn how to surgically repair this challenging condition.
+But commonly people strongly dislike when one eyelid is not symmetric with the other due to drooping.
+So, Dr. Chandler frequently performs cosmetic Ptosis repair to achieve symmetry between the eyelids.
+Few surgeons specialize in Ptosis Surgery and experts like Dr. Chandler spend years of training to learn how to surgically repair this challenging condition.

-If you think you may have ptosis of the eyelids, please call Dr. Chandler, a top expert in Eyelid Lifting Surgery, at (609) 877-2800 or (215) 885-6830 to arrange a consultation in Philadelphia PA or South Jersey NJ.
+If you think you may have ptosis of eyelid, please call Dr. Chandler, a top expert in Eyelid Lifting Surgery, at (609) 877-2800 or (215) 885-6830 to arrange a consultation in Philadelphia PA or South Jersey NJ.